 In 2016, Jessica sang the role of Ophelie in Great Shakespearean Scenes in Opera---a fully staged concert by MusicaViva---as well as Frasquita in their production of Bizet’s Carmen.
 In September 2017, Jessica made her debut in the leading role of Adina, in MusicaViva’s production of L’Elisir d’Amore, then in the following January performed the role of Queen of the Night in Johannesburg, in Magdalene Minnaar's Recycled Magic Flute.
 Recently she created the role of First Geisha in the world premiere of Elena Langer's Beauty and Sadness, a chamber opera directed by Carolyn Choa.

 In September 2019, Jessica made her debut as The Countess in Mozart's beloved opera Le Nozze di Figaro.
-She is currently a Young Artist of the Jockey Club Opera Hong Kong Young Artist Development and Education Programme.
-She will once again sing the Queen of the Night as part of Opera Hong Kong's Young Artist Showcase this coming December.
+She was a Young Artist of the Jockey Club Opera Hong Kong Young Artist Development and Education Programme, and was scheduled to sing the Queen of the Night as part of Opera Hong Kong's Young Artist Showcase this coming December.
 Jessica is also engaged to perform the role of Clotilde in Bellini's Norma.